Purchase this book and my two novels on Smashwords.com and other ebook retailers.

-Thoughts for the Transforming Woman: Name 10 female role models in your life, personally or professionally or women of history, that are not in the entertainment business, and who personify the criteria above.
+Thoughts for the Charming Life: Name 10 female role models in your life, personally or professionally or women of history, that are not in the entertainment business, and who personify the criteria above.
 Read a book about at least one of them.

 If you enjoyed reading this, you can continue to learn more at https://www.smashwords.com/books/view/584292